 - #PSM Peptide Spectrum Matches: total number of peptide spectrum matches from each sample - #MS/MS Scans: total number of MS2 scans with an identification from each sample.
-This is different from the #PSM since this does not include chimeric scans. - #Peptides: total number of unique peptides.
-This will be equal to the number of peptides in the Peptide tab. - #Sequences: total number of unique peptides excluding I\L and PTM duplications. - #Protein Groups:total number of protein groups with significant peptides. - #Top Proteins: total number of top proteins with significant peptides. - #All Proteins: total number of proteins with significant peptides.
+This is different from the #PSM since this does not include chimeric scans. - #Identified Features:total # of MS1 features detected with an identification from each sample. - #Peptides: total number of unique peptides.
+This will be equal to the number of peptides in the Peptide tab. - #Sequences: total number of unique peptides excluding I\L and PTM duplications. - #Protein Groups:total number of protein groups with significant peptides.
+Significant peptides are considered to be any peptide that pass the peptide filters set in the result summary view.

+- #Top Proteins: total number of top proteins with significant peptides. - #All Proteins: total number of proteins with significant peptides.